 Kelly Hager is Associate Professor of English and Women’s and Gender Studies at Simmons College in Boston.
 She is the author of Dickens and the Rise of Divorce and a contributor to The Oxford Handbook of Children’s Literature; The American Child: A Cultural Studies Reader; and The Oxford Encyclopedia of Children’s Literature.

-Peter Hollindale was Reader in English and Educational Studies at the University of York.
-His publications include Ideology and the Children’s Book; Signs of Childness in Children’s Books; and editions of both the prose and dramatic texts of Peter Pan.
+Peter Hollindale is Former Reader in English and Educational Studies at the University of York.
+His publications include Ideology and the Children’s Book (1988), Signs of Childness in Children’s Books (1997), and editions of both the prose and dramatic texts of Peter Pan.

 Peter Hunt is Professor Emeritus in Children’s Literature at Cardiff University.
 He has published 23 books and 130 articles and is currently editing Alice’s Adventures in Wonderland; The Wind in the Willows; The Secret Garden; and Treasure Island for Oxford University Press’s World’s Classics series_._

-Kerry Mallan is Professor at Queensland University of Technology, Australia.
-Her books include Gender Dilemmas in Children’s Fiction and New World Orders in Contemporary Children’s Literature: Utopian Transformations (with C. Bradford, J. Stephens, and R. McCallum).
-She is co-editor of Papers: Explorations into Children’s Literature.
+Kerry Mallan is Emeritus Professor at Queensland University of Technology, Australia.
+She is the author and co-editor of several books on children’s literature, including: Gender Dilemmas in Children’s Fiction, Secrets, Lies and Children’s Fiction, and Contemporary Children’s Literature and Film (co-edited with Clare Bradford).
+She co-authored New World Orders in Contemporary Children’s Literature: Utopian Transformations (with Clare Bradford, John Stephens & Robyn McCallum).

 Jay Mechling is Professor Emeritus of American Studies at the University of California, Davis.
 His book On My Honor: Boy Scouts and the Making of American Youth reflects his ongoing interest in the folk cultures of children and adolescents.

-William Moebius is Professor and Program Director of Comparative Literature at the University of Massachusetts Amherst.
-His publications include poetry in Elegies and Odes and elsewhere, translations of Philodemus (Greek Anthology), of Sophocles’ Oedipus at Colonus, and book chapters in French and English on the picture book.
+William Moebius is Professor Emeritus and former Program Director of Comparative Literature at the University of Massachusetts Amherst.
+His publications include poetry in Elegies and Odes (1969) and elsewhere, translations of Philodemus (Greek Anthology, 1973) and of Sophocles’s Oedipus at Colonus (Anthology of Greek Tragedy, 1972), and book chapters in French and English on the picture book.

 Nathalie op de Beeck is Associate Professor of English and Director of Children’s Literature coursework at Pacific Lutheran University in Tacoma, Washington.
 Her books include Little Machinery: A Critical Facsimile Edition and a forthcoming volume on American picture books and modernity.